Click on any of the following links for information:

 Location: James Gee Library/Room 132

 The mission of Fraternity & Sorority Life is to provide high quality student development programming that enhances the academic mission of the University by facilitating opportunities for scholarly success, community service, campus leadership, and fraternal friendships in a safe, nurturing environment.
-The Fraternity & Sorority Life is charged with advising the four Greek councils and the National Order of Omega Greek Honor Society at Texas A&M University-Commerce.
+The Office of Fraternity & Sorority Life, which is oversees 21 social/service Greek-lettered organizations across 4 Councils, along with the National Order of Omega Greek Honor Society, is charged with the development of better men and women in preparation for the world outside of Texas A&M University-Commerce.

-Facilitating an excellent cocurricular education is the primary purpose of Fraternity & Sorority Life.
-Our 350+ fraternity and sorority members are provided the opportunity to participate in education programs that focus on alcohol/drug awareness, leadership/community building, identity development/diversity, and academic enhancement throughout their college career.
+Facilitating an excellent co-curricular education is the primary purpose of Fraternity & Sorority Life.
+Our 450+ fraternity and sorority members are provided the opportunity to participate in educational programs that focus on alcohol/drug awareness, risk management, leadership/community building, identity development/diversity, and academic enhancement throughout their college career.

 Graduate students who have full or conditional admission to a graduate degree program or a teacher certification program may be eligible for several forms of financial aid.
 These programs include the Texas Public Education Grant, College Work-Study, and several loan programs.
 Departmental scholarships are available for admitted graduate students with a high GPA.
 Admitted students can apply for departmental scholarships through their myLEO portal.
 Graduate Teaching and Research Assistantship appointments are done by the individual departments and approved through the Provost Office.
 Graduate students should contact the department directly for Graduate Teaching and Research Assistant appointments.
 The Office of Financial Aid & Scholarships is located in the One-Stop Shop.